stephenh/tessell/docs/tutorial.md

 Tutorial
 ========

-This is a basic tutorial of gwtmpv that walks through the gwt-hack example application.
+This is a basic tutorial of Tessell that walks through the gwt-hack example application.

 Setup
 -----